Pipeline Manager

 Pipeline Manager documentation | Demo application

-• communicating with an external application to delegate advanced validation, execution of the defined graph and conversions to and from native formats of the graphs.
+- communicating with an external application to delegate advanced validation, execution of the defined graph and conversions to and from native graph formats

-Pipeline Manager aims to simplify the process of developing graph-based graphical interfaces for applications that are modular and have a graph-like nature.
+Pipeline Manager simplifies the process of developing graph-based graphical interfaces for applications that are modular and have a graph-like nature.

 Prerequisites